Making Accurate Software Project Estimates

 Function Points Analysis (FPA)

-For function point analysis, we need to identify 5 types of things in our application: external inputs, external outputs, external queries, external interface files, and internal logical files (don’t worry too much about definitions; you can research those later).
+For function point analysis, we need to identify five types of things in our application: external inputs, external outputs, external queries, external interface files, and internal logical files (don’t worry too much about definitions; you can research those later).
 Each example of those (a function) has a complexity associated with it (low, average, or high).
-We use the table below to figure out how many points each function gets assigned:
+We use the table below to figure out how many points each function gets assigned.

 Now if we add up the points for all of our functions we might get a number like 457 function points for our project.
 Then we just need a formula to figure out the number of hours… Based on our last project, our “delivery rate“ was 15 function points per person per month.
-That’s roughly 30 person months worth of work, which should take a little over two and a half months for my team of twelve.
-Tada!!
+That’s roughly 30 person months worth of work, which should take a little over two and a half months for my team of 12.
+Ta-da!

 This certainly is more complex than our previous model.
 In fact, there are four key areas of complexity to recognize.